Empirical Bayes Selection for Value Maximization: The Top- m Selection Problem

 Because the first part and second parts of \eqref{eq:two-parts} are both $\bigO_p(r_n)$, it follows that the regret $\regret$ is $\bigO_p(r_n^2)$. \end{proof}

-The two main estimation approaches for empirical Bayes are {\em $f$-modeling}, in which a model is specified for the observed outcomes, and {\em $g$-modeling}, in which a model is specified for the unobserved prior \cite{efron2014two}.
+The two main estimation approaches for empirical Bayes are {\em $f$-modeling}, in which a model is specified for the observed outcomes, and {\em $g$-modeling}, in which a model is specified for the unobserved prior (\citet{efron2014two}).
 This theorem is consistent with either estimation approach.
-In the $f$-modelling case, as long as the estimated distribution for outcomes is consistent with some prior distribution for true effects, i.e.\ falls in the class as characterized in \cite{guo2020empirical}, we can think of $G(\heta)$ as the prior implicitly specified by deconvolving the estimated observation distribution.
-For $g$-modelling, we can interpret $G(\cdot)$ directly as the model specified for the unobserved prior.
+In the $f$-modelling case, if the estimated distribution for outcomes is consistent with some prior distribution for true effects, i.e.\ falls in the class characterized by \citet{guo2020empirical}, we can think of $\hG$ as the prior implicitly specified by deconvolving the estimated observation distribution.
+For $g$-modelling, we can interpret $\hG$ directly as the model specified for the unobserved prior.